tbwebs/JavaCalculator/README.md

 ## Future Improvements

-- I need to account for only alphabetical characters as an input.
-As of now it will crash the app.
 - Implement multiple operations for one query.
 - Continuing an operation with the previous equations result.
 - Implement more tests to account for unintended results (like dividing by 0).